GenericMappingTools/gmt/doc/rst/source/cookbook/custom-symbols.rst

 has already been specified via **N:** above and already converged before seen by **O**.
 Finally, the **O** command can also be given the negative of a variable, e.g., -$2 to undo a rotation, if necessary.
+Note for **v**: The vector stem and head outline are always drawn.
+Head properties are automatically derived from the *width* of the pen only (head length = 8 times pen width, apex = 30 degrees, shape = 0.5).

 Symbol fill and outline
 ~~~~~~~~~~~~~~~~~~~~~~~